youappz/youappz/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: 🚀 Feature Request
-about: Suggest an idea for this project
+description: Submit a proposal/request for new Youappz feature
-title: ''
+title: "Youappz Feature Request"
-labels: feature
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+body:
+- type: textarea
+  id: feature-request
+  validations:
+    required: true
+  attributes:
+    label: Feature request
+    description: |
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      A clear and concise description of the feature request.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+    placeholder: |
+      This could be implemented by...
+- type: textarea
+  id: motivation
+  validations:
+    required: false
+  attributes:
+    label: Motivation
+    description: |
+      Please outline the motivation for this feature request.
+Is your feature request related to a problem? e.g., I'm always frustrated when [...].
+      If this is related to another issue, please link here too.
+      If you have a current workaround, please also provide it here.
+    placeholder: |
+      This feature would solve ...
+- type: textarea
+  id: contribution
+  attributes:
+    label: Contribution
+    description: |
+      Is there any way that you could help, e.g. by submitting a PR?
+Please make sure to read the [contributing guidelines](https://github.com/Youappz/Youappz/blob/main/CONTRIBUTING.md).